 - Ticket prices are different for Foreign nationals and Indians, like most of India.

-- Remember to use only authorized transport service like auto-rickshaws from the standing booth.
+- Remember to use only authorized transport services like auto-rickshaws from the standing booth.

 Will I do it again?